 All the cuts you need to make on plywood can be made with a circular saw.
-A miter saw and table saw work too - and can save time on large jobs - but the circular saw is your Swiss army knife of cutting.
+A miter saw and table saw work too - and can save time on large jobs - but the circular saw is your Swiss army knife of saws.
 Whichever saw you choose, make sure you're using one with sharp carbide teeth.
-A high number of sharp teeth - at least 80 - will ensure clean cuts, while dull blades are more likely to chew up the edges of your wood.
+A high number of sharp teeth will ensure clean cuts, while dull blades are more likely to chew up the edges of your panels.